jlechat/Spatial_crime/README.md

 If you want to see the animation, please dowload streamlit package and execute "streamlit run + file" in anaconda (as indicated in every file).

+Only the firt code is commented with details (as the orthers are similar).

 ## Shorrt model:
 In the file "code_short" you can find all the code about the Short model which is discribing in the paper.